Proving a Mild Traumatic Brain Injury

-Those with mild traumatic brain injury also experience a myriad of behavioral issues such as:
+Those with mild traumatic brain injury also experience a myriad of behavioral issues, such as:

 - Inability to control emotional outbursts

 Annually, 2.5 million people experience a traumatic brain injury.
 However, only 16.67 percent are hospitalized.
-Instead, 2.2 million of those injured with a TBI are treated in the emergency room and released.
+Instead, 2.2 million those injured by a TBI are treated in the emergency room and released.
 Of the remainder, 280,000 people are admitted to the hospital, and 50,000 die.
 It is believed that many more head injuries are never seen in the emergency room and are left untreated.Tests May Not Indicate the Extent of Damage

 If routine CT and MRI scans are unlikely to show an abnormality in a mild traumatic brain injury, then it is necessary to find another way to determine whether brain damage exists.
 The study mentioned above suggests that determining the amount of cerebral blood flow is an effective way to see if the brain is damaged.
 Generally, an increase in cerebral blood flow indicates more extensive brain damage accompanied by severe symptoms.